-Yield variability among calendar years within a variety is certain.
+Yield performance among common varieties evaluated over multiple locations, environments or years will normally vary.
 Therefore, selection decisions should be made from within the range of top yielding varieties.
 Newer varieties with limited available data should be cultivated to minimal acreage until further testing validates performance across multiple years and locations.
 Generally, there is no one variety that is the 'silver bullet'; therefore, choosing multiple varieties allows for flexibility in relative maturity, management decisions, and risk aversion.

-Lint yield and potential profitability should be the primary factor when attempting to select a variety, but do not discount fiber quality and traits contained within a given variety as well.
+Lint yield and potential profitability should be the primary factor when attempting to select a variety, but do not discount fiber quality and traits contained within a given variety.
 Do not underestimate the discounts associated with high micronaire which can be significant.

-A consideration to look at when selecting a variety is the overall mean of the trial.
+A good performance indicator when selecting a variety is the overall mean of the trial.
 Comparing an individual variety to the trial mean can lend an indication of how that particular variety "stacked up" to the trial as a whole.
 A variety with a mean lint yield greater or much greater than the overall trial mean generally will perform well.

-Remember, there can be a full 14 day difference in maturity between cotton varieties.
+Remember, there can be a full 14-day difference in maturity between cotton varieties.
 However, most leading varieties including those submitted to this year's trial tend to be more mid to early maturing than varieties of the past.